 Donna Cornell, a highly successful entrepreneur, has been a driving force within the professional search, career counseling and life skills industries, as well as being an exceedingly accomplished community leader.

-She founded her first recruitment firm in 1978 and built the organization to entail eight offices in four states, and with more than 100 employees and a temp service with 200 employees, all of which she eventually sold to Hobart West Group.
+She founded her first recruitment firm in the basement of an office building with one employee and built the organization to entail eight offices in four states, and with more than 100 employees and a temp service with 200 employees, all of which she eventually sold.

 She repeated her entrepreneurial ventures, creating other businesses nationally that she then also successfully sold.
 She also was founder of Cornell International, a Wall Street search firm, eventually acquired by Adecco as well as Cornell Associates, sold in 2007 and an Arizona based firm, Circuit Technology Search.